texfaq/texfaq.github.io/FAQ-wdnohyph.md

-A particular instance of this requirement is avoiding the hyphenation of acronyms; a general rule for those that concoct acronyms seems to be to make the capital-letter sequence read as near as is possible like a ''real'' word, but hyphenating an acronym often looks silly.
+A particular instance of this requirement is avoiding the hyphenation of acronyms; a general rule for those that concoct acronyms seems to be to make the capital-letter sequence read as near as is possible like a "real" word, but hyphenating an acronym often looks silly.
 The TeX control `\uchyph` is designed for suppressing such
 behaviour:
 ```latex